dd32/td-gh-ex/readme.txt

 - Fix: Text Domain (it was ‘thebox’, now is ‘the-box’ to match the theme's slug)
 - Update: Css Optimization
 - Update: Theme Functions update to follow new WordPress standards
-- Update: Add Social links options to the Customizer
+- Update: Social links options to the Customizer
 - Update: High resolution Header Image
-- New: Add Xing Social Link
+- New: Xing Social Link

 1.4.5
 - Fix: Mobile Menu

+1.4.6
+- New: Layout Options
+- New: Excerpt or Full Content Option